Thursday, October 31, 2024

 Of Guests and Hospitality

 Yesterday's thanksgiving dinner was on our table at full splendor.
-Fascinating, even an hour after the guests left, my wife and I were talking, not about the food, but enthusing about the guests.
+Fascinating, only an hour after the guests left, my wife and I were talking, not about the food, but enthusing about the guests.
 We had so much enjoyed them.
 Half of our children were here, the other half replaced by very dear friends, also happy for an occasion like this which brought us together.
 And of course we were grateful that our sons in other provinces were present in spirit.
 Hearts and table were full!

 Decorations were minimal; only one cheery candle at mid-table surrounded by fixings and condiments - and the turkey itself.
 If I listed the gravies, the veggies, the cranberries and salads this post would become inaccurate and inadequate - because Verna or one of our daughters would read it and promptly add this and this and this detail to my incomplete list!